alicerunsonfedora/fedigardens/README.md

 > :information_source: To prevent collisions with the normal app available
 > in the App Store and/or TestFlight, it is recommended that you change
-> the URL scheme from `gardens://` to your own URL scheme.
+> the URL scheme from `gardens:` to your own URL scheme.
 Change this in
 > the URL Types section of each target, then change the corresponding line
 > inGardens.swift to match your URL prefix:
 >